brainybryan69/tp/docs/DeveloperGuide.md

    2. Test case: `find n/John`<br>
       Expected: The contact "John Doe" is shown in the list.
    3. Test case: `find n/Peter`<br>
       Expected: An empty list is shown.

+2. Finding a person by tag
+   1. Prerequisites: Add a person named "Alice" with tag "friends" and "Bob" with tag "colleagues".
+   2. Test case: `find t/friends`<br>
+      Expected: The contact "Alice" is shown in the list.
+   3. Test case: `find t/family`<br>
+      Expected: An empty list is shown.

+3. Finding a person by name and tag
+   1. Prerequisites: Add a person named "Charlie" with tag "clients" and "David" with tag "clients".
+   2. Test case: `find n/Charlie t/clients`<br>
+      Expected: The contact "Charlie" is shown in the list.
+   3. Test case: `find n/Eve t/clients`<br>
+      Expected: An empty list is shown.
+   4. Test case: `find n/Charlie t/friends`<br>
+      Expected: An empty list is shown.

 ### Managing transactions